The keto diet doesn’t have to be complicated. But it does require starting some good food habits before you chart your macros.

 First, you don’t (really) need it and turns out it’s the biggest culprit of hidden carbohydrates in most pre-packaged convenience foods.
 Start simple by removing it from your drinks and work your way to finding less-sugar or no sugar options in the snacks, cereals, yogurt, and more, you eat every day.

-Mor Kitchen Pantry: Sweetener Review will get you started on sugar alternatives.
+Mor Kitchen pantry sweetener review and tasting notes will get you started on sugar alternatives.

 Habit #2: Cut Out Preservatives